 Chef Knogl was in the kitchen on my visit and his standard of cooking reflected on this tasting menu.
 One after the other every plate in every course has a level of consistency that is inviting to the palate.
 Each dish was light and has complex textures and taste prepared meticulously.
 There was a mixture of quality seasonal and foreign ingredients used exquisitely to create superb flavors combinations.

 Their wine list is vast and comprised mostly from continental Europe.
 I opted for the 110 CHF wine pairing and made a special request to only have Swiss wine.
 The sommelier came through masterfully in choosing red and white wines from different regions of the country.
-The paring was in symphony and enhances each course in the tasting.
+The pairing was in symphony and enhances each course in the tasting.

 The restaurant’s staff was properly trained and well verse.
 They were formal yet extremely pleasant and welcoming.
 Service was restrained.
 The servers observed from a distant providing a senses of privacy and allowed me to focus and savor my food one bite at a time without too many intrusion.

 Located in the middle of the old part of Basel, Cheval Blanc is housed inside Grand Hotel Le Trois Rois, one of the oldest hotels in Europe and the most prestigious accommodation in the city.
 The restaurants interior is induced with class and a hush atmosphere.
 The dining room’s high ceilings with crystal chandeliers and tall windows overlooked the Rhine.
 Its clean white walls are decorated with oil paintings.
 A marble table serves as a centerpiece while the ten uniformed round tables covered in neatly pressed white cloth with each having its own candelabra are distanced properly from one another.
 Paired with the tables were classic wooden purple velvet chairs.